smaakage85/recorder/README.md

 #> 'mismatch_class': 'class' in new data does not match 'class' in training data
 #> 'mismatch_levels': 'levels' in new data and training data are not identical
 #> 'new_variable': variable observed in new data but not in training data
-#> 'outside_range': value in new data without recorded range in training data
+#> 'outside_range': value in new data outside recorded range in training data
 #> 'new_level': new 'level' in new data compared to training data
 #> 'new_NA': NA observed in new data but not in training data
 #> 'new_text': new text in new data compared to training data